LeGiT300/NCM/README.md

 4. The application will start the webcam and display the video feed with face detection and recognition.
 5. Press the 'Q' key to quit the application.

+## How It Works
+1. The `face_detection.py` script starts by loading the known face image from the `img/` directory using the `face_recognition.load_image_file()` function.
+2. It then encodes the known face using the `face_recognition.face_encodings()` function, which generates a numerical representation of the face.
+3. The script then starts the webcam and repeatedly captures frames from the video stream.
+4. For each frame, it uses the `face_recognition.face_locations()` function to detect the locations of any faces in the frame.
+5. It then uses the `face_recognition.face_encodings()` function to generate numerical representations of the detected faces.
+6. Finally, it compares the detected face encodings to the known face encoding using the `face_recognition.compare_faces()` function, and displays the name of the recognized person (or "Unknown" if not recognized) on the video feed.

 ## Contributing
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/face-detection-project).